Obsessive–compulsive personality disorder: DSM-5

-Alternative model

-Section III of both the DSM-5 and DSM-5-TR contains the Alternative DSM-5 Model for Personality Disorders (AMPD).
-The AMPD defines six specific personality disorders – one of them being OCPD – in terms of a description of the disorder; the characteristic manner in which the disorder impacts personality functioning, i.e. identity, self-direction, empathy and intimacy (criterion A); as well as a listing and description of the pathological personality traits associated with the disorder (criterion B).
+Located within Section III of both the DSM-5 and DSM-5-TR, the AMPD defines six specific personality disorders – one of them being OCPD – in terms of a description of the disorder, along with disorder-specific configurations of criteria A and B. Criterion A describes the characteristic manner in which the disorder impacts personality functioning, i.e. identity, self-direction, empathy and intimacy (criterion A); of these, at least two must be impaired to at least a moderate level.
+For example, characteristic impairment in the intimacy domain is described as follows: "Relationships seen as secondary to work and productivity; rigidity and stubbornness negatively affect relationships with others."
+The overall impairment must be at least moderate across criterion A.

-General personality impairment in individuals with OCPD is, according to the AMPD, characterized by a rigid sense of self tied to work and productivity, with limited emotional expression.
-They often set excessively high personal standards, leading to difficulty completing tasks and inflexibility in decision-making.
-Their interpersonal difficulties stem from struggles with understanding others' perspectives and prioritizing work over relationships, which can result in strained personal connections.
-At least two of these elements must have a "moderate or greater impairment".

-The AMPD lists the following four pathological traits: rigid perfectionism, perseveration, intimacy avoidance, and restricted affectivity; each of these is followed by a description of how the trait manifests in OCPD.
-A diagnosis requires that three of these traits are present in the subject, with rigid perfectionism being required.
+Listing and describing the pathological personality traits associated with the disorder, the criterion B section requires that at least three of the following four pathological traits are present: rigid perfectionism, perseveration, intimacy avoidance, and restricted affectivity, with rigid perfectionism being required.
 The AMPD specifiers allow for additional traits to be specified.
 The AMPD in the DSM-5, in its description of rigid perfectionism in the case of OCPD, erroneously states that it is "an aspect of extreme Conscientiousness [the opposite pole of Detachment]".
 This has subsequently been updated to say that it is "the opposite pole of Disinhibition"; the updated version exits in the DSM-5-TR.

-The patient must also meet the general criteria C through G for a personality disorder, which state that the traits and symptoms being displayed by the patient must be stable and unchanging over time with an onset of at least adolescence or early adulthood, visible in a variety of situations, not caused by another mental disorder, not caused by a substance or medical condition, and abnormal in comparison to a person's developmental stage and culture/religion.
+Further requirements, for example relating to differential diagnosis, are embodied in criteria C–G.